ViKMacedo/ViKMacedo/README.md

 Currently I work with Web and Mobile systems development, working with frontend and backend, my main focus is .NET Core using C #, React Native and Axios.

-- 🔭 I’m currently studing in FACENS
+- 🔭 studied in FACENS

-- 🌱 I’m currently learning React Native.
+- 🌱 React Native.

 ## Tools